Awale-Abdi/Algorithmic-Trading-Python-Analytics-Backtesting/README.md

 ### **Key Findings**

 The healthcare sector emerged as a strong investment choice due to its balance of stability and returns.
-The backtested portfolio outperformed the S&P 500 in 60% of cases while limiting downside risks.
-Even when underperforming, the portfolio only lagged the S&P by ~20%, but when winning, it exceeded it by ~40%.
+The backtested portfolio outperformed the S&P 500 in ~60% of iterations run while limiting downside risks.
+Even when underperforming, the portfolio only lagged behind the S&P by ~20% on average, but when winning, it exceeded it by ~40% on average.
 Risk-adjusted metrics like Sharpe and Sortino ratios confirmed the portfolio’s superior risk-return tradeoff.

-### **Conclusion**

-The healthcare portfolio achieved a CAGR of ~13%, surpassing the S&P 500's ~11%, while also demonstrating superior risk-adjusted returns.
-It outperformed the S&P 500 in ~60% of cases, and when it underperformed, losses were limited to on average ~20% below the index, whereas in winning cases, gains reached on average ~40% above the index.
 This balance of higher returns with controlled risk underscores healthcare as a strategic investment sector and highlights the value of applying data science to portfolio design.

 ### **Future Improvements**